Table of Contents

 Whelp, that’s depressing!
 I needed to finish the printable joints on this new 3D printed hand that I was printing.
-After lowering the temperature of the filament 10c from what I normally print at, the filament started to look a little better when extruding.
+After lowering the temperature of the filament 10c from what I normally print at, the filament looked a little better when extruding.

-Option 1: Toss the materials and next time try harder at not being terrible at storing my filaments.
+Toss the materials and next time try harder at not being terrible at storing my filaments.
 The problem with that, is these materials aren’t really cheap.
-If I were to just toss these in the bin and count my losses, I would be out over $100 in filament.
+If I were to just toss these in the bin and count my losses, I would be over $100 out of pocket in filament.
 UNACCEPTABLE!

-Option 2: Buy a filament dryer.
-Well, there’s a perfectly good solution to every problem… buy the thing that solves it.
-In this case it’s a device that costs over $100.
+Buy a filament dryer.
+Well, there’s a perfectly excellent solution to every problem to buy the thing that solves it.
+In this case, it’s a device that costs over $100.
 Well, spending $100 to save $100 isn’t the best math for bargaining a purchase.
-Yes, it does have the benefit of stopping this problem if it every rears it’s ugly head again.
+Yes, it has the benefit of stopping this problem if it every rears it’s ugly head again.
 The problem is, sometimes $100 just isn’t in the budget.

-Option 3: DIY.
-Yes, this is more up my alley.
-I decided to simply listen… ‘Run What Ya Brung’.
+DIY Yes, this is more up my alley.
+I decided to simply listen to ‘Run What Ya Brung’.
 Essentially, this means to find something around the house that suits my purpose.
 Sadly, the minimum temp on our oven is 180F/82C.
-In an effort to stay far below the glassification and melting temperatures of my filament, this is too high.
+To stay far below the classification and melting temperatures of my filament, this is too high.
 We also have a small toaster oven, and the temperature range is good for drying.

 The problem is the size of the toaster oven.
 The complete filament spools will not fit in there.
-I didn’t want to have to try and measure what would be needed, cut it off and just dry that.
-I wanted my filament dryer to be able to dry the whole spool at once, and that’s when it came to me..
+I didn’t want to have to measure what would be needed, cut it off and just dry that.
+I wanted my filament dryer to dry the whole spool at once, and that’s when it came to me.

 A food dehydrator!
-It’s circular, can be modified to fit entire rolls of filament, steady stable temperatures and most importantly… it’s cheap!
-It’s temperature range also match up nicely with all of my materials.
-My amazing wife forbid me form mutilating ours… so I went on Amazon and got the highest rated unit in my price range.
+It’s circular, can be modified to fit entire rolls of filament, steady stable temperatures and most importantly, it’s cheap!
+It’s temperature range also matches up nicely with all of my materials.
+My amazing wife forbid me from mutilating ours, so I went on Amazon and got the highest rated unit in my price range.
 I’m not a ‘Prime’ member, so it took four days to get to me.
-Now comes the part you all have been waiting for…
+Now comes the part you all have been waiting for.